nelsonfigueroa/nelson.cloud/content/posts/go_basics.md

 +++
-title = "Teaching Myself Go"
+title = "A Quick Guide to Go"
 description = "Learning Go"
 date = "2019-10-31"
 +++

-This post will mostly be notes that I took while learning Go.
+This post is a reiteration of notes that I took while learning Go.
 I think they could be useful to many others out there.
-Previous programming experience is recommended, as I will simply explain how to do things in Go (i.e. arrays) as opposed to explaining programming fundamentals.
+Previous programming experience is recommended.

 ## Setup